ConvertAPI/docs/blog/convert-ms-office-to-pdf-using-csharp.md

+# Convert MS Office documents to PDF using C#

 When it comes to .NET Core, the document conversions between different file formats are extremely puzzling and complicated.
-While searching for the solution I saw too many developers going mad in stackoverflow trying to wrap their heads around it.
+While searching for the solution, I saw too many developers going mad in StackOverflow, trying to wrap their heads around it.

-Finally I gave up and decided to write my own file processor that I could share with all of you who struggle with it.
+Finally, I gave up and decided to write my own file processor that I could share with all of you who struggle with it.
-My goal was a tool that makes the conversion of multiple MS Office documents like .docx, .xlsx, .pptx and more to PDF simple and quick.
+My goal was a tool that makes the conversion of multiple MS Office documents like .docx, .xlsx, .pptx, and more to PDF simple and quick.
 And here comes the ConvertAPI REST API service that has a C# library.

 ## Choosing the right MS Office to PDF REST API converter is simple

-We are going to use ConvertAPI Office to PDF Rest API service to convert either your local files or files that are hosted on a separate server by passing the file URLs.
+We are going to use ConvertAPI Office to PDF Rest API service to convert either your local files or files that are hosted on a separate server by specifying the file URLs.
 You can also easily apply document manipulations like merge, split, rotate, encrypt your source files as well as the converted file result.

 ## Let’s begin...

 First of all, you need to register to get your FREE account at the ConvertAPI.com website https://www.convertapi.com/a.
-The registration process is intuitive and straightforward, you can use a quick sign up feature using your social account.
+The registration process is intuitive and straightforward.
+You can use a quick sign up feature using your social account.

 Once signed in, you will find your Secret Key in the dashboard.
-Keep this key within reach, we will need this shortly.
+Keep this key within reach - we will need this shortly.

 ![Retrieve secret](https://user-images.githubusercontent.com/62603039/77777970-f6e72d80-7058-11ea-94d8-6b7f7fe01318.png)